 "If you are lucky enough to have tickets to one of Newcastle United’s matches then I would recommend you start the day with one of their tours; the tour takes you on an up close journey of all areas of St James Park including changing rooms, the pitch and the tunnel where the players will walk out only minutes later.

-I would recommend you finish the tour in our Legendry Shearers bar - it is a top notch day!"
+I would recommend you finish the tour in NINE - Sports Bar and Lounge - it is a top notch day!"

 "Take a short drive or metro ride east of Newcastle towards the coast to North Shields and walk down the hill to the Fish Quay.
-Make sure you are hungry when you arrive as the aroma of freshly cooked fish and chips is more than tempting.
+Make sure you're hungry when you arrive as the aroma of freshly cooked fish and chips is more than tempting!
 Pop in to Christians’ which is a long established fish and chip restaurant and take away.
-We took a take away and sat by the river and watched the boats which had only recently landed the fish we were eating....delicious, try some!"
+We grabbed a take away and sat by the river and watched the boats which had only recently landed the fish we were eating....delicious, try some!"

 "This free museum is a great morning or afternoon out for kids especially on a wet day and it is situated right behind the hotel.
 I have visited many times when I have been given nieces and nephews for the day and it keeps them really entertained.
 The collection is science, social history and industry of the region and it’s not as dull as it sounds.
 There’s loads of interactive stuff and dressing up opportunities and a play area for the smaller ones.
 The cafe is good but a bit pricey though there is an area for eating your own packed lunches"

 "When I am lucky enough to be in Newcastle city for the evening we head to Sachins Restaurant, Sachins is an Indian Restaurant whose motto is “art of eating well Punjabi Style”, which is certainly correct.
-Should you wish to go, please ensure you book ahead as they can be busy even on Monday nights as we found out recently.
-Each time we have been we have opted for the set banquet, the Sachins Tandori starter – an assortment of five tandoori dishes and the peshwari Nann which are to die for and my mouth is watering just writing this.
+Should you wish to go, please ensure you book ahead as they can be busy even on Monday nights.
+Each time we have been we have opted for the set banquet, the Sachins Tandoori starter – an assortment of five tandoori dishes and the peshwari Nann which are to die for and my mouth is watering just writing this!
 If you are a lover of Indian or spicy cuisine then this is an absolute must."

 "I would recommend a visit to the castle keep.
 My partner and I went in the summer which is a time I would highly recommend.
 There is fantastic views of Newcastle and you can also read about the history of “the Newcastle”, it is good value for money and you can take some fantastic pictures of Newcastle’s landmarks afterwards take a stroll down the Quayside for a wide selection of restaurants and bars."

-"Blue Coyote is a Mexican restaurant 15 minutes walk away from the hotel, the service is also great here, the restaurant is great for large group bookings or smaller intimate bookings, there are great cocktails and the food has been absolutely fab every time I’ve been."
+"Blue Coyote is a Mexican restaurant 15 minutes walk away from the hotel, the service is also great here.
+The restaurant is great for large group bookings or smaller intimate bookings, the cocktails are delicious and the food has been absolutely fab every time I’ve been."